Secure File Sharing

 What is Secure File Sharing?

-Secure file sharing is the process of sharing files using a method that preserves the confidentiality of the data while it’s in transit from one system to another.
-Only the intended individuals will have access to the data you share.
+Secure file sharing is the process of sharing files in a way that preserves the confidentiality of the data while it’s in transit from one system to another.
+When files are shared securely, only authorized individuals will have access to the data.

 Benefits of Secure File Sharing

-Adopting a secure file sharing solution has many benefits for your organization:
+Aside from preventing security breaches, securely sharing files has many benefits for your organization:

 Protect Client Confidentiality